Educational Grantee Partners:

 My Path to Enlightenment, or How I Became a Clinical Mass Spectrometrist and Clinical Chemist

-Award winner will receive notification by October 14, 2022.
-The award winner will be honored during the MSACL 2023 Conference in Monterey, CA.
+Award winner received notification on November 29, 2022.
+The 2023 award winner, Jennifer Van Eyk, will be honored during the MSACL 2023 Conference in Monterey,